diku-dk/ap-e2024-pub/week4/README.md

 ### Interpreting effects

-Since we've only changed the underlying workings of `EvalM`---and not its interface---your `eval` function from assignment 2 (which you should use to replace the version of `eval` given in the handout in the `APL.Eval` module if you haven't) works without modification.
+Since we've only changed the underlying workings of `EvalM`---and not its interface---your `eval` function from A2 (which you should use to replace the version of `eval` given in the handout in the `APL.Eval` module if you haven't) works without modification.